 No matter whether you plan on using the living room predominately for entertaining or for lounging and watching your favourite films, you need to think about table placement.
 Where’s the most logical place to situate a table so you can conveniently rest your glass of wine/book/TV remote/lamp on it?

-As a general rule of thumb, your coffee table should be about the same height, a little more than half the size, and placed about a foot to a foot and a half away from your sofa (as shown above with our Trapani leather sofa and Stirling coffee table).
+As a general rule of thumb, your coffee table should be about the same height, a little more than half the size, and placed about a foot to a foot and a half away from your sofa (as shown above with our Gabriella corner sofa).
 That way, every one seated can reach the table fairly easily but not have it interfere with the flow of the room.

 How can you add additional storage?

-Those with smaller living rooms know that creating space – or at least the illusion of space – can be tricky.
+Those with smaller living room layouts know that creating space – or at least the illusion of space – can be tricky.
 Instead of taking up floor area, try to think about ways to ‘double up’ on furniture.
 Perhaps instead of a typical coffee table, you can use a large trunk (perfect for storing blankets, spare cushions, DVDs, and anything else).
 Instead of a free-standing bookshelf, consider a wall-mounted unit.
-You might even opt for a sofa bed (like our Modbury model) instead of a standard sofa for those occasional houseguests (although you’d need to be sure that you have enough room to easily fold it out!).

 How can you bring out that lovely natural light?

-When arranging your living room (or any room for that matter), you should always try to bring out as much of that area’s natural light as possible.
-Think about TV and art placement: where’s the best place to situate these pieces to avoid glare and gradual fading?
-Where should you place the sofa so that the setting sun won’t shine directly into your eyes (perhaps facing away from the windows, as we’ve done with our Hockney sofa)?
+When arranging your living room layout (or any room for that matter), you should always try to bring out as much of that area’s natural light as possible.
+Think about TV and art placement.
+Where’s the best place to situate these pieces to avoid glare and gradual fading?
+Where should you place the sofa so that the setting sun won’t shine directly into your eyes (perhaps facing away from the windows, as we’ve done with our Malaga sofa)?

-How can you use accessories to enhance and personalise the space?
+How can you use accessories to enhance and personalise your living room layout?

 Once you’ve figured out the general layout of the room, it’s time to make it your own.
-Here we’ve accessorised our Harlequin sofa with flowers, candles, and books.
+Here we’ve accessorised our Sophie sofa with lamps, candles, and books.
 A few other options to play around with are:

 - A large, wall-mounted mirror (which also helps trick the eye into thinking a smaller space appears larger than it actually is)